 com.intellij.configurationProducer) are intentionally non-dynamic, and their usage should be migrated to the corresponding replacement.

-All extension points provided by the plugin must adhere to specific usage rules and then be declared ready for dynamic use explicitly.
+The plugin’s extension points must adhere to specific usage rules and then be declared ready for dynamic use explicitly.

 Configurable which depends on dynamic extension points must implement